 Outlook and conclusions

-1 Andrew Jones and Zaher Nammour are partners and Niall Clancy, Paul Prescott and Peter Motti are senior associates at Dentons & Co.
+1 Andrew Jones and Zaher Nammour are partners, Paul Prescott is a senior associate and Gabriel Olufemi is an associate at Dentons & Co.

 2 Ministry of Development Planning and Statistics, monthly figures on population, February 2020.